 AI presets are pre-configured settings that optimize the AI models and memory allocation for your specific hardware setup.
 Each preset is carefully tuned to:

-- Load the appropriate AI model size for your GPU memory
+- Load the appropriate AI model size for your GPU/RAM memory

 - Allocate memory efficiently to prevent crashes